temporalio/documentation/docs/dev-guide/golang/project-setup.md

 **When to use Temporal Cloud**

-If you do not have a Temporal Cloud Account, you can request one using the link on the [get started](https://docs.temporal.io/cloud/get-started) page.
+If you do not have a Temporal Cloud Account, you can request one using the link on the [Get started with Temporal Cloud](https://docs.temporal.io/cloud/get-started) guide.

 We recommend starting off with Temporal Cloud if you already have a production use case, or need to move a scalable proof of concept into production.